terchris/urbalurba-present/README.md

 - 🚀 **15+ Presentation Patterns** - Title slides, data visualization, storytelling, technical content, and more
 - 📱 **Multiple Output Formats** - HTML, PDF, and PowerPoint presentations that work perfectly on any device
 - 🧠 **Message-Focused Design** - Every layout optimized for clear communication and audience engagement
+- 🤖 **AI Loves text** - AI is built into vscode and will help you write.
+- 🔓 **presentation is not locked into a specific tool** - Just as in free speech, your text should not be locked into a proprietary format that someone else controls.

 ## 🎯 Key Benefits